 Patients who had received temporary IVC filters have filed claims against device manufacturers C.R.
 Bard and Cook Medical.
 The specific devices listed in the legal filings are:

 Patients and their attorneys are alleging that the manufacturers failed to warn patients and physicians of the risks related to the device, and that the device was designed irresponsibly and caused avoidable complications.
 The lawsuits also claim that the manufacturers were negligent in the representation of the device.

 Specific claims of failure to warn and negligence stem from information that C.R.
 Bard received complaints of device fractures and defects a year after the introduction of the Recovery filter.
 The manufacturer then failed to disclose this information to the public and the FDA, disclosing the reports only to employees with the intention of keeping the information secret.

 In addition to these charges, a former regulatory specialist—who was hired by C.R.
 Bard to assist the company in gaining FDA clearance for the devices—has claimed that upon refusing to support the company’s request for clearance, her signature was forged on the FDA application.
 C.R.
 Bard has been cited by the FDA for eight violations of federal law related to the devices’ safety.

-If you or a loved one has suffered as a result of a temporary IVC filter implant, contact the experienced medical device liability attorneys at the Law Offices of Peter G. Angelos to schedule a review of your claims.
+If you or a loved one has suffered as a result of a temporary IVC filter implant, contact the experienced medical device liability attorneys at Peter Angelos, P.C. to schedule a review of your claims.